 Prior to joining the Partnership, Amanda worked as the Project Assistant for four years at Satellite Affordable Housing Associates (SAHA).
 During Amanda’s time with SAHA, she provided support for the development of more than 28 affordable housing communities.

-Amanda received her B.S. in Business Administration with a concentration in management from San Francisco State University.
+Amanda holds her Bachelor’s of Science degree in Business Administration with a concentration in Management from San Francisco State University.

-Danielle joined the California Housing Partnership in January 2016.
-As Preservation & Data Manager, Danielle is responsible for managing the Partnership’s Preservation Database, providing technical assistance to affordable housing developers, jurisdictions, and government agencies, and supporting the Partnership’s advocacy efforts through data analysis and GIS mapping.
+Danielle M. Mazzella joined the California Housing Partnership in January 2016.
+As Senior Research Manager, Danielle is responsible for managing the Partnership’s Preservation Database, providing technical assistance to affordable housing developers, jurisdictions, and government agencies, and supporting the Partnership’s advocacy efforts through data analysis and GIS mapping.
 She was promoted from Preservation & Data Manager in 2022.